Happy 10th birthday to the SABR/Baseball-Reference Encyclopedia. Thanks to all those who have contributed and welcome to any who wish to contribute.

 Gossage then closed out his major league career by pitching for six different teams over six seasons, still with decent ERA's although he was no longer being used as the chief fireman.
 He was on the division-winning Oakland Athletics in 1992, as a set-up man for future Hall of Fame closer Dennis Eckersley.

-At 42 years of age, he went 3-0 in 36 appearances with the 1994 Seattle Mariners.
+At 42 years of age, he went 3-0 in 36 appearances with the Seattle Mariners in 1994.
 His ERA of 4.18 was better than the team's 4.99.
 A young Ken Griffey Jr. hit .323 with 40 home runs, and Randy Johnson anchored the pitching staff.
-His final major league win came in his 1,000th career appearance on August 4th, pitching one third of an inning in a 4-2 win at California.
-On August 8th, he pitched the final three innings of what ended up a 14-4 blowout at Texas, earning his final save in his last appearance.
+His final major league win came in his 1,000th career appearance on August 4th, pitching one third of an inning in a 4-2 win over the California Angels.
+On August 8th, he pitched the final three innings of what ended up a 14-4 blowout of the Texas Rangers, earning his final save in his last appearance.
 The 1994 strike then intervened, and he was not back the next season.

 Hall of Fame Ballots

 Gossage had steadily been rising in Hall of Fame voting, and was elected on January 8, 2008, the only player elected among those eligible that year.
-He received 33% of the vote in his first year of eligibility in 1999, and had moved up to 64.6% in 2006.
+He started out by receiving 33% of the vote in his first year of eligibility in 1999, and moved up to 64.6% in 2006.
 In 2006, Time Magazine reported that Gossage was "livid" at not getting into the Hall of Fame, blaming it on younger writers who "have no clue".
 As a comparison, Bruce Sutter, elected that year, had received 59.5% of the vote two years earlier in 2004.
-In 2007 he got 71.2%, very close to the 75% that was needed.
+In 2007, he got 71.2%, very close to the 75% that was needed.
 He was elected to the Hall the following year.

 Gossage was the first player to have played in Nippon Pro Baseball to be elected to the Hall of Fame by the BBWAA; Larry Doby had been picked by the Veterans Committee.
 Both players were obviously picked for their work in MLB, not NPB.